spgroup/conflict-static-analysis/docker/README.md

 ## Build the app’s container image

-Run `docker build -t getting-started .`
+Run `docker build --no-cache -t run-experiment .`

 This command used the Dockerfile to build a new container image.